zulip/zulip/docs/production/maintain-secure-upgrade.md

 git_repo_url = https://github.com/zulip/zulip.git
 ```

+**Systems with limited RAM**: If you are running a minimal Zulip
+  server with 2GB of RAM or less, the upgrade can fail due to the
+  system running out of RAM running both the Zulip server and Zulip's
+  static asset build process (`tools/minify-js`, which calls
+  `webpack`, is usually the step that fails).
+If you encounter this,
+  you can run `supervisorctl stop all` to shut down the Zulip server
+  while you run the upgrade (this will, of course, add some downtime,
+  which is part of we already recommend more RAM for organizations of
+  more than a few people).

 ### Upgrading using Git from Zulip 1.6 and older

 If you're are upgrading from a Git repository, and you currently have